Data-Robusta/data-robusta/presentation_notes.md

 Farmers like my friend Jaime rely on stable coffee prices to provide for their family and events like the floods of 1997 are devestating for them.

+How does this affect you and me?
+Why should we care a world away if Colombia is in a multi year drought, dealing with a coffee plant disease epidemic, or about to sign the next big trade agreement?

+Worldwide and Colombian governments and NGOs have been fighting for decades to stabalize and convert farmers from illicit drugs crops to legal means of providing for their families.
+A stable and healthy coffee economy is a key pillar of that transformation and Colombia's economy as a whole.
+Without a reliable coffee market, it is difficult to keep farmers.

 Price fluctuations may cause a slight cost increase in your morning cup of joe, but for farmers like Jaime it destroys their livelihood.

+what can data science bring to this fight?

+As data scientists we have the ability to uncover new insights and validate already existing knowledge through cutting edge analytic techniques and models.

 Slide: Goal/Hypothesis

 Coffee is $200 billion industry and the second most traded commodity worldwide.
 Knowing that coffee is such an important global product; we decided to take a deep dive into the most well known coffee producting country in the world: Colombia

-We set out to find the effect of Colombian weather and harvest data as predictors for price.
-In the end we found that while weather was decent at predicting weather, there were much stronger factors at play driving price.
+Our goal was to identify what data affected Colombian coffee prices.
+Our hypthosis was that weather and harvest data were good predictors of price.
+We found that while weather was decent at predicting weather, there were much stronger factors at play driving price.

 Slide: Process slide

-We are going to walk you through our work of in depth domain research, wrangling, exploring, analyzing, and predicting price.
+We are going to walk you through our work of in depth domain research, wrangling price and harvest data from FEDECAFE.

-How does this affect you and I?
-Why should we care a world away if Colombia is in a multi year drought, dealing with a coffee plant disease epidemic, or about to sign the next big trade agreement?

-Worldwide and Colombian governments and NGOs have been fighting for decades to stabalize and convert farmers from illicit drugs crops to legal means of providing for their families.
-A stable and healthy coffee economy is a key pillar of that transformation and Colombia's economy as a whole.

-what can data bring to this fight?
+We Explored correlation, distribution, and changes over time.
+We analyzed Colombian history, agricultural processes, political effects on price, production, and inventory.

+We modeled using time series analysis of past coffee prices, weather,and harvest data to predict the behavior of future coffee prices.

 Slide: Wrangle: